kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/tracing.md

     1. Resolved from the `METRIC_COLLECTOR_ENDPOINT` environment variable, see [environment substitution](config.md#environment-variables).

+If the application also has the [metrics](metrics.md) module, its `MeterProvider` is handed to the exporter and the span processor, and they report their own internal metrics through the same registry.

 ## Automatic tracing { #automatic }

+A tracing module in the application graph provides a `Tracer` component.
-Once one exporter module is added, Kora instruments its subsystems automatically: for every incoming request, outgoing call, message, query, or scheduled run it creates a `Span`, attaches it to the current `OpentelemetryContext`, nests it under the currently active `Span`, and propagates the trace context across service boundaries.
+Every Kora subsystem that has telemetry picks that `Tracer` up and starts creating `Span` for its own operations: for every incoming request, outgoing call, message, query or scheduled run it opens a `Span`, binds it to the current context, nests it under the currently active `Span` and closes it when the operation ends.
 No annotations or manual code are required for these `Span`.

-For example, the `GET /text` controller from the telemetry example produces a `SERVER` span named `GET /text` automatically:
+For example, the `GET /text` controller from the telemetry example produces a `SERVER` span named `GET /text`, with the repository query nested inside it as a `CLIENT` span:

 ===! ":fontawesome-brands-java: `Java`"

     ```java
+    @Repository
+    public interface TraceRepository extends JdbcRepository {

+        @Query("SELECT 1")
+        int selectOne();
+    }

     @Component
     @HttpController
     public final class SimpleController {

+        private final TraceRepository repository;

+        public SimpleController(TraceRepository repository) {
+            this.repository = repository;
+        }

         @HttpRoute(method = HttpMethod.GET, path = "/text")
         public HttpServerResponse get() {
+            var databaseValue = repository.selectOne();
-            return HttpServerResponse.of(200, HttpBody.plaintext("Hello world"));
+            return HttpServerResponse.of(200, HttpBody.plaintext("Hello world: " + databaseValue));
         }
     }
     ```